Bruno Nicenboim

 About me

-I’m an assistant professor at the department of Cognitive Science and AI of Tilburg University and a guest researcher at the department of Linguistics the University of Potsdam, Germany.
+I’m an assistant professor at the department of Cognitive Science and AI of Tilburg University, PI of the Computational Psycholinguistics Lab.
 Before that I did my PhD and Postdoc in Shravan Vasishth’s lab, at the Department of Linguistics of University of Potsdam, Germany.

 [Mastodon] [Twitter] [Github] [ORCID] [OSF]

-[1] B. Nicenboim.
-“The CoFI Reader: A Continuous Flow of Information approach to modeling reading”.
+• Nicenboim, B. (2023).
+“The CoFI Reader: A Continuous Flow of Information approach to modeling reading.”
 In: MathPsych/ICCM/EMPG.
-University of Amsterdam, the Netherlands, jul.
-2023.
+University of Amsterdam, the Netherlands. [read]

 News